The Importance of Christmas: The origins of our traditions

 Religious Significance

-For Christians, Christmas celebrates the birth of Jesus to humanity, lighting up generosity, compassion, goodwill, hope and love, and radiating joy.
+For Christians, Christmas celebrates the birth of Jesus, lighting up generosity, compassion, goodwill, hope and love, and radiating joy.
 The Western Church celebrates Christmas on 25 December and the Eastern Church celebrates it on 6 January.

 Some theories suggest that Christmas celebrations may have begun in the 4th century during the reign of the first Christian emperor, Constantine.
 Christmas didn't become a major Christian festival until the 9th century and the Christmas we know today, really took shape in Victorian times.